Michael Burnett (UK)

 He has published widely on public procurement and PPP.
 His latest books are “Competitive Dialogue and Negotiated Procedures – A practical guide (2nd edition)”, published by EIPA in October 2015 (with Martin Oder), “Competitive Dialogue – A practical guide” published by EIPA in January 2010 (with Martin Oder) and “PPP – A decision maker’s guide”, published by EIPA in September 2007.

-He was also a Theme Leader in EIPA’s European Public Sector Awards (EPSA) in 2009 2011, 2013, 2015 and 2019 and a contributing author to “EPSA Trends in Practice – Driving Public Sector Excellence to Shape Europe for 2020” (EIPA 2011) “Public Management in the Twenty-first Century – Trends, Ideas and Practices”, (Universitetsforlaget Norway 2013) and (with A Heichlinger) to “Taking the pulse of public administrations”, (EIPA 2009).
+He was also a Theme Leader in EIPA’s European Public Sector Awards (EPSA) in 2009 2011, 2013, 2015 and 2017 and is Project Manager for EPSA 2019.
+He was contributing author to “EPSA Trends in Practice – Driving Public Sector Excellence to Shape Europe for 2020” (EIPA 2011) “Public Management in the Twenty-first Century – Trends, Ideas and Practices”, (Universitetsforlaget Norway 2013) and (with A Heichlinger) to “Taking the pulse of public administrations”, (EIPA 2009).
 He was co-editor and a contributing author of “Weathering the Storm: Creative EPSA Solutions in a Time of Crisis “(EIPA 2013) and “The Public Sector as a Partner for a Better Society” (EIPA 2015), was an Expert Adviser to the European Cities Economic and Financial Governance Group (2014-2015) and currently also leads EIPA activities in budgeting and public financial management.

 Burnett, M., Bosse, J., Rongione C. and Scholtens, H. (eds.)
 (2017), An Innovative Public Sector in 2017.
 New Solutions to Complex Challenges, EIPA 2017, 98 pp.